elmar-hinz/Python.Challenges/README.rst

     underscores.
 As inheritance is a core concept of the challenge class, this would lead to a hell of leading underscores.
 For this reason we don't follow the style guide in this recommendation.

 .. tip::

-    On useful advantage of naming the directory just like your challenge is, that you can use the path expansion mechanism of the shell.
+    One useful advantage of naming the directory just like your challenge is, that you can use the path expansion mechanism of the shell.
 Write the first characters of the directory name and hit <TAB>.
 Now you can use the directory name as name of the challenge.
 A trailing slash is discarded.
 The following two inputs are equivalent.